 Other areas of counselling I deal with

-In addition to many years of experience working with a wide range of issues, I have recently trained in psychosexual therapy (also known as sex therapy).
+In addition to many years of experience working with a wide range of issues, I have specialised in two areas of expertise: trauma recovery and psychosexual therapy (also known as sex therapy).
 This means I am knowledgeable, able and comfortable to work with your issues to do with sex and also with the effects of other issues (such as childhood abuse, cancer treatment, relationship, self-esteem, suppressed sexual identity) on your sex life.

 Other areas of experience include working with: